Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

 The space in your home that you find most restorative?

-The terrace of our chalet which overlooks the peaks, from the Aravis to Mont-Blanc.
-Unlike the valley, they pull me upwards.
-I like endless views, the sky, the sea, if possible with a point of reference, a cloud, a sailboat, otherwise it's the abyss.
+The terrace of our chalet overlooks the peaks, from the Aravis to Mont Blanc.
+Unlike the valley, they pull me upward.
+I love endless views, the sky, the sea, if possible with a landmark, a cloud, a sailboat, otherwise it's the abyss.

 Your worst nightmare?

 The last flu that made me lose my sense of smell.
-After three days of depression, I found it again, I was like a dog, eyes closed, sniffing as far as possible.
+After three days of depression, I regained it, I was like a dog, eyes closed, sniffing as far as possible.

 A smell that bothers you?

 The smell of other people's barbecues.
-When you're in the garden in summer, after dinner, looking at the flowers, and the neighbours are grilling sardines... it ruins my evening!
+When you're in the garden in summer, after dinner, gazing at the flowers, and the neighbors are grilling sardines... it ruins my evening!

 A country where you could create a new perfume?

 Rajasthan.
-I am staying in a sumptuous palace.
+I'm staying in a sumptuous palace.
 Even the poorest are beautiful.
-Women sweep the street in colorful saris.
-More than smells, it is emotions that inspire me, a kind of serenity, even if the horns are honking all the time, everywhere.
+Women sweep the streets in colorful saris.
+More than smells, it's emotions that inspire me, a kind of serenity, even if the horns are blaring all the time, everywhere.

 Profile